-Typically they are involved with writing proposals for new clients of a company or organization that is seeking partnerships such as joint ventures, acquisitions, mergers, or other business relationships.
+Typically they are involved with writing proposals for new clients of a company or organization seeking partnerships such as joint ventures, acquisitions, mergers, or other business relationships.

-The proposal team presents these requests in meetings between prospective partners who may not be aware of what services/products the corporation offers and how it would meet their needs.
+The proposal writer team presents these requests in meetings between prospective partners who may not know what services or products the corporation offers and how they would meet their needs.

 They may also consult with other team members internally to provide feedback on ideas before presenting them to prospective partners.

-Proposers can use templates provided by clients in the RFP but will be required to make changes when necessary according to the individual needs of each specific project.
+Proposers can use templates provided by clients in the RFP.
+Still, they will be required to make changes when necessary according to the individual needs of each specific project.

-A proposal writer's work has many similarities to those performed by journalists or researchers who involve themselves in gathering information about their subject matter before conveying it to readers using text and visuals appropriately.
+A proposal writer’s work has many similarities to journalists or researchers who gather information about their subject matter before conveying it to readers using text and visuals.

 As a College Student, What Can I Do To Get My Proposal Writing Career Started?

-Talk to your teacher or Guidance Counselor: they may be able to give you some advice on how you should go about getting internships and finding out what it takes to become a proposal writer.
+Talk to professors and counselors.
+They may be able to give you some advice on how you should go about getting internships and finding out what it takes to become a proposal writer.